funkhaus/wordpress-theme-boilerplate/README.md

 ### SVGs

 You should never need to use a sprite or PNGs again!
 We simply use SVG's as an image, and use a few lines of jQuery to load in the SVG XML, as documented here.

+If you use Adobe Illustrator to save out the SVG, be sure to not include the PDF preview in the SVG.
+It will increase the file size of the SVG by 10x or more.

 First you include an SVG as an IMG tag: